ricardo1512/pv-digital-twin-classification_prediction/README.md

-# Photovoltaic Digital Twin Simulation Framework for Anomaly and Fault Classification
+# Photovoltaic Digital Twin Simulation Framework for Anomaly and Fault Classification and Prediction
 #### Ricardo Vicente, Lisbon, 2025

 ## Description / Overview
 This project implements a **Photovoltaic (PV) Digital Twin** for the simulation, monitoring, and analysis of a PV system under normal and multiple anomaly and fault conditions.
 The framework models the electrical, thermal, and environmental behaviour of a solar plant consisting of **Jinko JKM410M-72HL-V modules** and a **Huawei SUN2000-10KTL-USL0-240V inverter**.

 It uses **pvlib** for irradiance, temperature, wind speed, precipitation, and power flow modeling, and integrates anomaly and fault-specific degradation models (e.g., cracks, shading, ground faults, arc faults).
-The system supports data aggregation, anomaly and fault classification dataset generation, Random Forest training, and inference on real data.
+The system supports data aggregation, anomaly and fault classification dataset generation, XGBoosting training, and inference on real data.

 ---

 ## Features
+### Classification
-- Digital twin of a PV inverter system.
+- Digital twin for classification.
-- Realistic modeling of seven scenarios:
+- Realistic modelling of seven anomaly and fault scenarios:
   1. Normal
   2. Soiling
   3. Shading